exhibitionist-digital/superdirt-voltage/README.md

 d5 $ trig "1 ~ 1 1" # adsr (range 0.1 1 sine) "<0 0.4>" 1 1 # x 4
 ```

 `trig` will create a trigger sequence, `adsr` will generate a new envelope for each trigger.
-Both of these can be patternised.
+Both of these can be sequenced.

 In the second example, the attack time would grow for each triggered envelope over course of the cycle.